MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

     CALL translate_listing_descriptions(10);
     ```

-    This call will take on average one second per rental listing to translate into five languages, so each run should take approximately 10 seconds.
+    This call will take approximately one second per rental listing to translate into five languages, so each run should take approximately 10 seconds.
 The command output should be `CALL`, indicating that the stored procedure call succeeded.

-3. Call the stored procedure four more times, for a total of five times that you have called this procedure.
+3. Call the stored procedure four more times, for five times that you have called this procedure.
 That will generate translations for every listing in the table.

 4. Run the following script to get the count of listing translations.